THE LIONS OF LUCERNE

 Gerhard Miner, Swiss head of security that used to crack Swiss defenses to stress test them, is being pestered by Claudia Mueller about missing weapons.
 After brushing her off, he travels to Europe with his doppelgänger cousin in order to establish an alibi.
 With his cousin being demonstrative and memorable to witnesses in Greece, Gerhard flies to USA while reading about POTUS Jack Rutledge.
 We are not even to chapter two and have already pulled out all the stops.
 No more foreplay, to quote Pierce Brosnan.

 Scot Harvath, hero, is skiing with Amanda Rutledge, the president’s daughter, while POTUS skies elsewhere on the mountain, an easy slope and a hard slope.
-Scot sees two agents wipe out and then can’t get them on the radio.
-They try to hurry Amanda back to command center per protocol, but there’s a sudden avalanche.
 Paging Michael Bay.

 POTUS was attacked during his ski run down the double black diamond.
 One Arab Useff was on the assault team and was murdered by Gerhard Miner, who drugged POTUS after he crashed amidst the ensuing chaos.
 Looks like Miner is trying to frame the middle east by leaving Useff’s corpse on the slopes as the rest of his Swiss ambush team darts.
-Command center has radio silence for eight minutes and no longer suspects the weather.
-It’s now a hostile situation!
-Miner and his crew make their escape thru the woods after stripping POTUS and putting him on a toboggan.
 As they reach safety, the avalanche is triggered.

 The guy that Scot punched calls Senator Snyder with an update on their plan.
 One of his secret boyfriends heard the whole conversation on the phone upstairs while Snyder issued marching orders for the next phase of their plan.
 How convenient!
 Andre caught both phone calls and Snyder confronts him in the shower shortly after.